DatJaneDoe/BTD6-Mods/README.md

 Descriptions recent mods:

----Looping Boss Mods---
+##Looping Boss Mods

 These spawn on round 3 alongside normal rounds.
 When they reach the exit, they drain a small yet increasing amount of lives then loop to the start.
 Each have unique abilities

 StrikerBlons:
--Fires missiles that debuff towers in an area of effect -Occasionally places a time bomb that must be destroyed in under 50 seconds or else it will stun all your towers and drain a lot of lives.
+- Fires missiles that debuff towers in an area of effect
+- Occasionally places a time bomb that must be destroyed in under 50 seconds or else it will stun all your towers and drain a lot of lives.

 Elite mode can be toggled in ModSettings